AlexanderGyulev/SoftUni/README.md

 # SoftUni
-A repository, showcasing my progress during my courses in SoftUni
+A repository, that contains all my exercises, homeworks and mini projects during my education in SoftUni